-Joining the ranks of Jean-Pierre Blanchard, John Jeffries, Louis Bleriot and Harriet Quimby the Team, led by Richard Gill, will break a famous Canada goose Sale aviation milestone if they are successful.
+Joining the ranks of Jean-Pierre Blanchard, John Jeffries, Louis Bleriot and Harriet Quimby the Ocuair Team will break a famous aviation milestone if they are successful.

 A quick Internet search shows that not much has been done in quad-copter distance flying so the Team, from a UK commercial UAV operator Ocuair, aims to set a new standard in endurance and distance flying.
 This in itself produces a complex challenge.

 This record attempt seeks to establish a number of world firsts in a commercially relevant way.
 Companies like Amazon with their Prime Air service and Google are already experimenting with long-range drones to deliver parcels.
-If successful, Richard and his team will push the boundary of what was previously thought possible on a commercially viable platform.
+If successful, the team at Ocuair will push the boundary of what was previously thought possible on a commercially viable platform.

-The flight, scheduled to take place in mid February 2016 will see Richard and his Team fly the quad-copter from a secured beach near Wissant in Northern France.
+The flight, scheduled to take place in mid February 2016 will see the pilot in command and their team fly the quad-copter from a secured beach near Wissant in Northern France.
 He will then fly the aircraft manually towards Dover.
 The flight is scheduled to take about 69 minutes and cover 34 kilometers meaning the drone will have to maintain a speed of eight meters per second throughout.
-Richard will follow the aircraft in a boat to make sure that he is within 500 meters of it at all times.
+They will follow the aircraft in a boat to make sure that he is within 500 meters of it at all times.
 A beach has been secured in Dover to make the landing and once on dry-land the celebrations can begin.

 “We have used the very best components available to build both aircraft so I am confident that we will succeed.
 During the flight-testing I have flow both drones for over 90 minutes over 39 kilometers so there should be plenty left in the tank if needed.”